DainRSR/Azure-Cloud-Detection/README.md

 <img src="https://i.imgur.com/brxBCFP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 28. Right below the KQL we just pasted, you will see 'Alert Enrichment', click on Entity Mapping and create a new one.
 Enrichment will let us put the vital information for any analyst investigation the triggered alert.
-USe the same details I have in the image show.
+Use the same details I have in the image show.
 These coincide with our KQL code.
 After this you can leave the rest of the settings as they are and create the rule.
 <br />

 <p>